What is a skirting board?

 Skirting boards are wooden planks or PVC panels that generally serve the purpose of fixing gaps between the wall and the floor.
 They also protect the walls from scratches and scuffs, to hide unsightly wiring or simply provide a decorative element to the room.
 These panels are usually nailed, glued or screwed onto the walls.

 If you’ve been in your house or office for awhile the time will come for a revamp or renovation.
 Although it’s not the first thing you’ll think of, you’ll need to replace the existing skirting boards during this time as they may have become old and worn, and may not fit with the fresh new look of the space.
-Obviously the most cost effective way to do this is on your own.
-Uninstalling skirting boards is an easy task and makes a great “Do It Yourself”.
+Obviously, the most cost-effective way to do this is on your own.
+Uninstall your skirting can be an easy task and makes a great “Do It Yourself”.
 It generally takes around 2 hours to uninstall the panels but it is relative to the size of the room.

 Tools required for uninstalling a skirting board.

 - Steel claw hammer

 If you plan on reinstalling new skirting boards on your own, a finish nail gun and a nail set will also come in handy and make your work much easier.

 Here are 3 easy steps to follow for uninstalling a skirting board:

 Step 1 – Divide the skirting and the wall: